Zoltanar/Happy-Reader/Goals-Latest.md

 - MainWindow: add close all tabs button
 - Settings: if login response is error with id 'needlogin' show user that credentials are wrong
 - DatabaseDumpReader: Parallelise?
-- DatabaseDumpReader: Icon
 - Logs: Link to folder, show size taken, option to clear.
 - Information Tab: Show Size of Vndb Images, show total size.
 - Use Screenshot Thumbnails when full-size is not found.
-- Producers: charts for popularity and rating over time

 ## Issues
 - can't show outputwindow on top of some fullscreen games, steals focus on games where it works (might need direct draw)